Can Antibiotics Cure Gum Disease?

 Conclusion

-To sum up, while antibiotics are important for tackling gum disease by targeting harmful bacteria, they aren't a complete solution on their own.
+To sum up, while antibiotics are important for tackling this disease by targeting harmful bacteria, they aren't a complete solution on their own.
 Effective treatment relies on thorough and consistent dental care practices such as scaling and root planing, which physically remove plaque and tartar.

 Ready for a comprehensive gum health check up with us?
 Just drop us a message here to book an appointment.